AMICUS CLINIC

 Modern implants are durable, but rupture rates increase with implant age (roughly 1-2% per year of implant age).

-How much does breast augmentation cost in Trivandrum?
+How much does breast augmentation cost?

 Cost varies based on implant type, surgical facility, anesthesia, and surgeon fees.
 During consultation, we provide a transparent estimate specific to your case.
 This is an investment in yourself - patient satisfaction rates are consistently among the highest of any cosmetic procedure.